A Leopard Snatched And Ate A Toddler In Uganda’s Queen Elizabeth National Park

 Meanwhile, this week’s attack on the Ugandan toddler is the latest in a series of animal attacks to make the international news.
 Just last week, as The Telegraph reported at the time, British safari park owner Michael Hodge was mauled by a lion in front of horrified witnesses.
 Fortunately, Mr. Hodge survived his injuries; the lion, Shamba, was killed on the spot.

-Queen Elizabeth National Park is one of Uganda’s premiere tourist attractions, bringing in much-needed tourist dollars to the African country.
+Queen Elizabeth National Park is one of Uganda’s premier tourist attractions, bringing in much-needed tourist dollars to the African country.